Swansea

-Swansea (/ˈswɒnzi/ SWON-zee; Abertawe /cy/) is a coastal city and the second-largest city of Wales.
-It forms a principal area, officially known as the City and County of Swansea (Dinas a Sir Abertawe).
+Swansea (/ˈswɒnzi/ SWON-zee; Abertawe /cy/) is a port and coastal city in Wales.
+It is the second-largest city in the country.
+The city forms a principal area, officially known as the City and County of Swansea (Dinas a Sir Abertawe).

 The city is the twenty-eighth largest in the United Kingdom.
 Located along Swansea Bay in south-west Wales, with the principal area covering the Gower Peninsula, it is part of the Swansea Bay region and part of the historic county of Glamorgan and the ancient Welsh commote of Gŵyr.